VLA FRAMEx. III. Circumnuclear Radio Emission Mechanisms in Hard X-ray Selected Active Galactic Nuclei: Summary and Conclusions

 We aim to constrain the source of the radio emission properties observed by the VLA but not the VLBA by analyzing the characteristics of the high and low resolution radio imaging results, the source morphology, and how the radio emission relates to X-ray attributes.
 Our main conclusions as it pertains to radio emission mechanisms at VLA resolution are as follows.

 \subparagraph*{Coronal activity.} The entire FRAMEx sample has theoretical size scales of the radio emitting source that are compatible with coronal origins, which can extend to tens of light days.
 However, the objects not detected by the VLBA have VLA-scale emission that is likely produced beyond parsec spatial scales and thus is unlikely to be due to radio emission with coronal origins.
 Sources detected with the VLBA are compatible with coronal emission based on their consistency with the Güdel-Benz relation ($L_{\rm R}/L_{\rm X}\sim10^{-5}$), assuming it also accurately portrays AGN coronal activity.
 The exception to this may be NGC~1052, which has $L_{\rm R}/L_{\rm X}\sim10^{-2.1}$, several orders of magnitude higher than the Güdel-Benz relation.
 Based on their spectra, only NGC~1052, NGC~2110, and NGC~4235 have inverted spectra which may be consistent with coronal emission at $\sim\rm GHz$ frequencies according to simulations by \cite{2016MNRAS.459.2082R}.
 Two targets (NGC~2782 and NGC~5506) have steep spectra that are not consistent with coronal emission, while the remainder of VLBA detected targets have flat or negative spectra and the contributions from coronal origins remain inconclusive.
+We also measured the hard X-ray variability and find that sources detected by the VLBA are marginally more likely to have statistically significant variability with a $p$-value of 0.05.

 \subparagraph*{Jets or bubbles.} NGC~1052 is the only target with a clearly defined large-scale jet.
 It also happens to be the brightest source of the sample by orders of magnitude and is the only source that has an elliptical host.
 All the other FRAMEx targets are within disk-based hosts.
 NGC~2110 and NGC~4151 have a linearly projected morphology which may be similar to the \textit{Fermi} bubbles at the center of our Milky Way galaxy.
 Other FRAMEx targets with morphology have structures that are not consistent with jets, but it is possible that jet precession, a young jet, or failed jet processes are responsible for the radio structures.